 - NR 19.001 Definitions.
 (1) "Active service", for purposes of s.
 29.194, Stats., means full time employment as a member of the armed services and does not include annual summer training by members of the national guard or reserves. - (1m) "Animal part or animal byproduct" has the meaning given in s.
-NR 10.001 (1r). - (2) "Application" means a written request for an approval required to do business in this state as defined in s.
-560.41 (2), Stats., completed in the form required by and acceptable to the department and accompanied by additional plans, information and the appropriate fee. - (3) "Approval" means a license, permit or other form of approval required from the department to conduct business activities in Wisconsin. - (4) "Bird feeding devices and structures" means any device or structure that has the primary purpose of attracting or feeding birds or small mammals. - (4m) "Business" means a building used primarily to carry out commercial activities at which regular scheduled business hours are maintained for employees and the public such as restaurants and retail stores, but does not include associated lands, warehouses, outbuildings or other buildings that are not normally open to the public. - (5) "Carcass" means the dead body of any wild animal to which it refers, including the head, hair, skin, plumage, skeleton, or any other part thereof. - (5m) "Daily bag limit" as used in s.
-NR 19.275, means the maximum number of a turtle species or group of turtle species which may be taken by a person each day. - (6) "Environmental consulting organization" means an individual or consortium of individuals funded to provide consulting services including status assessment of wild animals and their habitats
+NR 10.001 (1r). - (2) "Application" means a written request for any approval of a regulatory agency required as a condition of operating a business in this state completed in the form required by and acceptable to the department and accompanied by additional plans, information and the appropriate fee. - (3) "Approval" means a license, permit or other form of approval required from the department to conduct business activities in Wisconsin. - (4) "Bird feeding devices and structures" means any device or structure that has the primary purpose of attracting or feeding birds or small mammals. - (4m) "Business" means a building used primarily to carry out commercial activities at which regular scheduled business hours are maintained for employees and the public such as restaurants and retail stores, but does not include associated lands, warehouses, outbuildings or other buildings that are not normally open to the public. - (5) "Carcass" means the dead body of any animal including the head, hair, skin, plumage, skeleton, eggs, or any other part thereof.